 History, Laws and International Laws

-In the controlled substance act of 1970, there are classifications about the drugs, which range from Schedule I to Schedule V. Each classification has categorized a list of drugs which have certain abuses, and impact the health and environment of the country.
-These schedules include drugs based on the level of effect from its usage (Collins, 1974).
-Schedule I includes the drugs having the highest amount of abuse and continuing to Schedule V, it level of abuse reduces.
-These have been categorized to identify, which drug has the most affect and which drug is not legalized by the government.
-Marijuana (Cannabis), is considered to be a schedule I drug and has the most amount of affect on the people.
-In this category, drugs which are included do not have any medical benefits, and are more harmful for a person (Collins, 1974).
+In the Controlled Substance Act of 1970, there are classifications about the drugs, which range from Schedule I to Schedule V. Each classification has categorized a list of drugs that have certain abuses and impact the health and environment of the country.
+These schedules include drugs based on the level of effect from their usage (Collins, 1974).
+Schedule I includes the drugs having the highest amount of abuse, and continuing to Schedule V, the level of abuse reduces.
+These have been categorized to identify which drug has the most effect and which drug is not legalized by the government.
+Marijuana (Cannabis) is considered to be a Schedule I drug and has the most amount of effect on people.
+In this category, drugs that are included do not have any medical benefits and are more harmful to a person (Collins, 1974).
 Scientific studies have identified that marijuana can be effective in the treatment of cancer patients, and some other medical uses are also linked with marijuana.
-However, it is not yet legalized by the government, but for a medical purpose it should be made legal only for treating the cancer patients effectively.
+However, it is not yet legalized by the government, but for a medical purpose, it should be made legal only for treating cancer patients effectively.

-According to the CSA of 1970, tobacco and alcohol are not included as a dangerous drug, but it has effected the offenses made on alcohol and other drugs.
-The reason being is about the culture of the country.
-It effects the US culture because alcohol is largely consumed by people in the country and it will be an offense towards the public, to make it illegal (Collins, 1974).
-However, the list in CSA has made an impact that drugs and alcohol are also not good for health and environment.
+According to the CSA of 1970, tobacco and alcohol are not included as a dangerous drug, but it has affected the offenses made on alcohol and other drugs.
+The reason is the culture of the country.
+It affects the US culture because alcohol is largely consumed by people in the country, and it will be an offense to the public to make it illegal (Collins, 1974).
+However, the list in CSA has made an impact that drugs and alcohol are also not good for health and the environment.

 How does your state treat repeat offenders?

-People trying to offend the drug use, and repeating it has to be dealt in a responsive and strategic manner.
-California in this regard, has made certain steps where they try to impose heavy fines on the one who is offending the drug use (Hadlaczky et al., 2014).
-Initially, the offender is warned about not to use the drugs and no fine is implied on them.
+People trying to offend the drug use and repeating it have to be dealt with in a responsive and strategic manner.
+California, in this regard, has made certain steps where they try to impose heavy fines on those who are offending drug use (Hadlaczky et al., 2014).
+Initially, the offender is warned not to use the drugs, and no fine is implied.
 But if the offender tries to use the drug again, he/she is charged with a heavy fine so that they cannot use it in the future.

 How does your state distinguish between drug dealers and drug users?

-Drug dealer is the one who is selling the drugs, and drug users are the one who purchase those drugs from the drug dealer (Korf, Wouters & Fountain, 2015).
-In California, state has different laws for both entities.
-The government has different fines and laws to deal with the drug dealer and drug user.
-However, drug dealers are the main cause for this abuse, so the state focuses on finishing it by putting drug enforcement agents on the field to get them and give them legal punishments (Korf, Wouters & Fountain, 2015).
-Drug users are dealt desperately in California, where the users are given initial charges and treatments to overcome it.
-If they don’t, then they have to pay fines and in some cases jail time.
+A drug dealer is the one who sells the drugs, and drug users are the one who purchases those drugs from the drug dealer (Korf, Wouters & Fountain, 2015).
+In California, the state has different laws for both entities.
+The government has different fines and laws to deal with drug dealers and drug users.
+However, drug dealers are the main cause of this abuse, so the state focuses on finishing it by putting drug enforcement agents on the field to get them and give them legal punishments (Korf, Wouters & Fountain, 2015).
+Drug users are dealt with desperately in California, where the users are given initial charges and treatments to overcome it.
+If they don’t, then they have to pay fines and, in some cases, jail time.

 Does your state emphasize treatment or punishment?

-The law and order of America says that, alcohol and any legal drug should not be given to a person who is less than 21 years.
+The Law and Order of America says that alcohol and any legal drug should not be given to a person who is less than 21 years old.
 This statement has given leverage to a lot of people, as the awareness of drugs has increased in people with the passage of time.
-This law also applies to the state of California, and it should be increased to atleast 25 years.
+This law also applies to the state of California, and it should be increased to at least 25 years.
 It will reduce the offenses of alcohol and drugs and drastically reduce the amount of these drugs in people.
-As a result, there will be less fines given and less usage of drugs and alcohol.
+As a result, there will be fewer fines and less drug and alcohol usage.

 References